 babies books carefully.#futurehusbandpleasetakenote

 And at Kinokuniya, I met my first copy of TNG.
 It was a love at the first sight.

 Nah, it’s not.

 I’ve been walking back and forth around the children’s book section for hours until my mum came to bring me home and urge me to hurry so with only 5 minutes to spare, I just grab books in front of me and it was The Naughtiest Girl In School Book 2.
-I remembered reading the book and felt in love with it because one; it’s an easy read, simple, straightforward English sentences and two; the book is set in a boarding school.
+I remembered reading the book and fell in love with it because one; it’s an easy read, simple, straightforward English sentences and two; the book is set in a boarding school.
 There’s something fascinating about boarding school and the idea of living far away from the comfort of home and family made me excited but too bad there’s this thing called internet whose relationship with me is too deep to break apart.

 I did question my sanity of spending money on something that the adult me wouldn’t like as the books are not exactly tailored to all ages, well, I don’t think the teenage me would like it too.
-It’s too childish and there was quite a big generation gap that kids nowadays couldn’t relate to but there’s something comforting that I can felt from re-reading TNG.
+It’s too childish and there was quite a big generation gap that kids nowadays couldn’t relate to but there’s something comforting that I can feel from re-reading TNG.
 Maybe it’s the nostalgia, the memories that came flooding back because I could name a few books series that had a way better storyline and character development like Malory Towers and St Claire’s whose are also written by Blyton.